 - While your griddle is pre-heating, clean your vegetables and remove the husks from the tomatillos (these are not edible).
 Clean off any sticky residue from your tomatillos as well.

-- Once your griddle or pan is nice and hot, brush a little vegetable oil evenly across it, just to coat the metal.
+- Once your griddle or pan is nice and hot, brush a little vegetable oil evenly across it, just to coat the metal.1 tablespoon vegetable oil

-- Now add your tomatoes, tomatillos, onion and serrano pepper to your hot pan and let them cook for about 10 minutes.
+- Now add your tomatoes, tomatillos, onion and serrano pepper to your hot pan and let them cook for about 5 minutes.4 vine ripe tomatoes, 2 tomatillos, ½ spanish onion, 1 serrano pepper

-- After 10 minutes, turn them to cook the other side.
+- After 5 minutes, turn them to cook on the other side for another 5 minutes.

-- Keep rotating the vegetables every 10 minutes until you see charring on all sides and they begin to soften and about 30 minutes has passed.
+- Keep turning the vegetables every couple of minutes until you see charring on all sides and they begin to soften.
+This can take up to 30 minutes.
 You will hear popping and sizzling during the cooking.

 - Remove from the heat and let cool for about 15 minutes.